 The students learn nature stories, the cyclical nature of the seasons and interdependence of life.
 Outside time is important each day, where children question and interact with insects, the natural world, the weather, gravity and other scientific laws learning through direct experience.

 Children learn how to live in community with one another through Creative Play.
 Social learning is very important at this age as children learn how to share, communicate, and work with one another, to find confidence in themselves and compassion for others.
 The Primary teacher models to the children ways of communicating, interacting, and solving conflicts.
 Creative play is also a place where children follow their own creativity and imagination, practice problem solving, planning, and lay their foundation for critical thinking.

 All of the above creates a learning environment that is embracing and engaging.
-Children are also introduced to two new subjects: French and Gym class.
+Children are also introduced to two new subjects: French and Physical Education class.
 Three seasonal festivals give families a chance to join in the school community and celebrate their child’s work.
-Teacher to student ratio is carefully considered to ensure that the young child will have a warm and personal relationship with the teacher and classmates in a safe and caring environment.
+Our teacher to student ratio is carefully considered to ensure that the young child will have a warm and personal relationship with the teacher and classmates in a safe and caring environment.

 Learn More About Our Primary Program

 Please submit an Admissions Inquiry Form, and Ms. Margot Louise, will get back to you to answer your questions and book a meeting or tour.

 SUBMIT YOUR APPLICATION

 Upon deciding that you would like to secure a spot for your child in our Elementary School we invite you to make your formal application, submit other required documents and pay your application fee.
 Read about these steps and find additional relevant information to this stage of your decision making by reviewing our application process and tuition and other fees.